-Here, the travel experts of Adotrip talk about the 5 World Heritage Sites that are the best places to visit in Australia to help you plan better.
+Here, the travel experts of Adotrip talk about the 5 best places to visit in Australia to help you plan better.
 Have a look!

 The first thing that comes to mind when someone mentions “Sydney, Australia” is the Opera House.
 Shaped like billowing sails or huge shells, this popular architecture at Sydney’s Bennelong Point graces the list of UNESCO World Heritage Sites and is among the planet’s greatest architectural attractions.
 The Opera House is situated at a stunning location as the water surrounds the building from three sides, and the Royal Botanic Gardens from the south.